openhwgroup/programs/Project-Descriptions-and-Plans/CV32E41P/CV32E41P-project-proposal.md

 ## Explanation of why OpenHW should do this project

-Zce is critically important for the success of RISC-V in the embedded space.
+Zc\* is critically important for the success of RISC-V in the embedded space.
 Building a proof-of-concept is a requirement for ratification, and the feedback it will give will be invaluable.

 OpenHW allows the implementation relative to an already verified core (the CV32E40P) and allows the resulting core to be available as open source, which will be a huge advantage in promoting the adoption of Zce (and to a lesser extent Zfinx).